 For licensing purposes, we will require candidates to score at least 56 out of 80.
 This indicates a good overall ability in use of the English language (equivalent to level B2 on the CEFR scale), where candidates will be able to speak fluently on a range of everyday topics, and be able to give and understand most instructions.

 Candidates who can demonstrate (by producing the original certificate and/or examination transcript) that they have previously passed a relevant English-language qualification at a suitable level, which was assessed by a recognised and accredited qualification awarding body, will not be required to take the additional speaking and listening assessment.
-Because of the number available, it is not possible to provide an exhaustive list of all the qualifications that will be accepted - however, typical examples may include:
+It is not possible to provide an exhaustive list of all the qualifications that will be accepted - however, typical examples may include:

 - GCSE or GCE O-level (grade C or higher) or Scottish Intermediate 2